 When deciding whether HRT is the right treatment option for you, your GP will assess the severity of your symptoms, your age, lifestyle and personal and family medical history.

 There are a number of lifestyle changes you can make to help lessen your symptoms.
 Ensuring you exercise regularly, eat a well-balanced diet and get enough sleep is highly recommended and often helps improve symptoms.
-Furthermore, practicing relaxation methods such as breathing techniques, yoga or tai chi can help relieve menopausal symptoms related to moods, anxiety and stress.
+Furthermore, practising relaxation methods such as breathing techniques, yoga or tai chi can help relieve menopausal symptoms related to moods, anxiety and stress.
 If you smoke or drink excessively, it is a good idea to stop, as this can increase the risk of heart disease, stroke, osteoporosis and cancer, whilst also increasing hot flashes.

 Cognitive Behavioural Therapy (CBT)